DShield-ISC/dshield/README.md

 DShield Raspberry Pi Sensor

   This is a set of scripts to setup a Raspberry Pi as a DShield Sensor.

+The current version is only tested on Raspbian, not on other distros, sorry.
+If other distros wanted, someone has to check and update the script.

 In order to use the Raspberry Pi, you will need to first prepare it:

 - CHANGE THE DEFAULT SSH PASSWORD (better: use keys to authenticate)